abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 ### Specifying Re-occurring Measurements
 There are two locations for specifying the re-occuring measurements.
 The options are in the MetricDefinition resource or the MetricReportDefinition resource.

+When specified in the MetricDefinition resource, there is a single SensingInterval property.

+'''
+	"SensingInterval": "PT0.001S",
+'''

+When specified in the MetricReportDefinition resource, the re-occurence property is placed in the RecurranceInterval property within the Schedule object.
+The Lifetime property specifies "the time after provisioning when the schedule as a whole expires." - it is one the Schedule object properties used to control a schedule (see Schedule_v1.xml)

 ```
 	"Schedule": {